JohnEBoyBaby/i.Q/README.md

 I AM A PROTECTOR AND LOVER OF G_D LIKE AN INFANT MOST ATTENTIVE FOR G_D TO CRY FOR 'me'.

 I WAS BORN "STANDING UP" and "TALKING BACK" ... www.youtube.com/watch?v=zfkLnZhhoTY&t=82 ...
 I AM EVA'S ...
 I DON'T TAKE NO ORDERS ...
 FROM NO KIND OF 'man' ...
 I AM EVA'S ...
 MY MIDDLE NAME IS "MISERY" ...
 WELL I AM EVA'S ...
 SO DON'T 'you' MESS AROUND WITH 'me' ...
 I AM EVA'S I AM Eva's I AM eva's I AM EVA's AS CAN BE ..!
 I tell you I AM eva's ...
 I Tell You I AM Eva's ...
-I TELL YOU I AM EVA'S ..! sorry I just got a 'dirty mind' that all K.I.D. ... yeah ...
+I TELL YOU I AM EVA'S ..! sorry I just got a 'dirty mind' that's all K.I.D. ... yeah ...

 WORD.